The Invisibly Queer Therapist

 Highly Sensitive Child

 Sensitive.
 Smart.
 Responsible.
 Anxious as hell.
+That was me.

 I was the high-achieving kid who stayed calm, kept peace, and earned gold stars like my life depended on it—because honestly, it felt like it did.
-I learned early that being useful made me safe.
+I learned early that being useful made me feel safe.

 And then I hit a wall.

-The kind where you don’t have to impress anyone.
 Where your mess is welcome.
-Where old survival strategies get unpacked, not judged.
+Where old survival strategies finally get unpacked, not judged.

 Therapy for the Ones Who’ve Tried Everything Else